Entitlement

 RESILIENCY.

-Mitts and Gloves – There was a meeting for the grade 8 ski trip – There were parents who were concerned.
-They wanted to know who would ensure their grade 8 child would put their mitts and hat on.
-REALLY!
+Mitts and Gloves—There was a meeting for the grade 8 ski trip.
+Parents were concerned.
+They wanted to know who would ensure their grade 8 child put on their mitts and hats.
+Really!

-VAPING – A grade six student was caught vaping in the bathroom.
+Vaping – A grade six student was caught vaping in the bathroom.
 The consequence was a suspension.
 The boy’s dad came into the school to argue against the suspension.
-The dad commented to the principal, “Can you prove that vaping in Canada is illegal?”
+The dad asked the principal, “Can you prove that vaping in Canada is illegal?”
 Whether it’s illegal or not – YOU DON’T VAPE IN SCHOOL!

 THE “C” Word – A boy called a girl the “C” word.
 The boy’s mother argued that it wasn’t the “C ” word but the “B” word.
 The mother was trying to downgrade the severity of the word.
 Whether it was the “C” or the “B” word, it is still WRONG!